SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 ```

 Finally, `Matchers` is going to implement the `Matcher<T>` trait.
 This is what makes the crate really powerful.
-Anyone can create their custom matchers and use them in the assertion(s) of their choice.
+Anyone can create their custom matcher using composition and use it in the assertion(s) of their choice.

 ```rust
 impl<T: Debug> Matcher<T> for Matchers<T> {